Resources for Research on Crisis Informatics Topics

 Resource details and downloading »

-This resource provides access to the TBCOV dataset that comprises more than two billion multilingual tweets related to the COVID-19 pandemic.
-TBCOV offers 2,014,792,896 tweets collected using more than 800 multilingual keywords over a 14-month period with sentiment, named entities, geo, and gender labels.
+This resource provides access to the TBCOV dataset, which comprises more than two billion multilingual tweets related to the COVID-19 pandemic.
+TBCOV offers 2,014,792,896 tweets collected over a 14-month period using more than 800 multilingual keywords, enriched with sentiment, named entity, geo, and gender labels.

 Muhammad Imran, Umair Qazi, Ferda Ofli, TBCOV: Two Billion Multilingual COVID-19 Tweets with Sentiment, Entity, Geo, and Gender Labels, Preprint on ArXiv, October, 2021.